GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/codelab-text-compression.md

 <img class="screenshot" src="./console-commands.png" alt="Final outputted files in public directory">

-The gzipped version of the bundle, `main.bundle.js.gz`, is now saved here as well, `CompressionPlugin` also compresses `index.html` by default.
+The gzipped version of the bundle, `main.bundle.js.gz`, is now saved here as well. `CompressionPlugin` also compresses `index.html` by default.

 The next thing that needs to be done is tell the server to send these gzipped files whenever their original JS versions are being requested.
-This can be done by defining a new route in `server.js `before the files are served with `express.static`.
+This can be done by defining a new route in `server.js` before the files are served with `express.static`.

 <pre class="prettyprint">